 A mysterious man who steals the Master Gear from Noi at the beginning of the game.
 The main antagonist.

-Nayuta no Kiseki might feature the Kiseki name, but in actuality, it’s much closer to Zwei!! or Gurumin, two earlier series from Falcom’s action-RPG pantheon.
+Legend of Nayuta might feature the Trails name, in the English subtitle anyway, but in actuality, it’s much closer to Zwei!! or Gurumin, two earlier series from Falcom’s action-RPG pantheon.
 Unlike Ys, there is no overworld to explore, as navigation between stages is handled via a map screen.
-The world of Tera is divided up into four different worlds; each world has three stages, a two-part temple stage, and a boss battle.
+The world of Terra is divided up into four different worlds; each world has three stages, a two-part temple stage, and a boss battle.
 Each stage is rated with a suggested experience level, though these aren’t requirements.
 In fact they’re a bit on the high side, so you can generally enter a stage and not have a problem if you’re a few levels below.
 The map screen also helpfully indicates what items can be found in the stage, and keeps track of your progress, in case you need to revisit earlier levels.

-The major issue with these earlier ARPGs is that the level designs were, to be kind, not very good.
-Zwei!!‘s stages were typically repetitive mazes; the focus was on dungeon crawling and enemy bashing, but little else.
-Meanwhile, Gurumin‘s levels were rather simplistic platforming exercises, built on dated technology by designers who didn’t seem to grasp what made 3D platformers really work.
-To contrast, Nayuta‘s stage designs are much more complex, both from a design and graphical perspective.
+Nayuta‘s stage designs are much more complex than previous Falcom action-RPGs, from both from a design and graphical perspective.
 They’re well paced, alternating swiftly between combat and platforming exercises, and just as importantly, they look utterly gorgeous.
-In short, the older games prioritized RPG elements over level designs; Nayutaimplements both aspects perfectly.
+In short, the older games prioritized RPG elements over level designs; Nayuta implements both aspects perfectly.
 It also feels like a natural evolution of 32-bit action-platformer RPGs like Brave Fencer Musashi and Threads of Fate.

-Nayuta no Kiseki seems to run on the same engine as Ys Seven, with polygonal characters replacing the 2D sprites of the other Kiseki games.
+The Legend of Nayuta seems to run on a similar engine to Ys Seven, with polygonal characters replacing the 2D sprites of the other Trails games.
 The graphic design is even more impressive, with nearly every screen exploding with color and fantastical designs.
-It runs a bit jagged due to the low resolution of the platform, but even within those constraints, it’s easily the best looking game on the PSP.
+In its initial PSP release, it looks a bit jagged due to the low resolution of the platform, but even within those constraints, it’s easily the best looking game on the system.

 The graphic design also relies heavily on the theme of “gears”.
 Nayuta’s sword attacks are Gear Arts; Noi floats with spinning gears; many of the stages have large, rotating gears throughout.
 One of the best weapons you can find is a gigantic sword that has a blade like a chainsaw, except it’s comprised of mini gears.
 This is representative of technology of the lands explored by Nayuta, in contrast to the world he knows, which isn’t quite as advanced.